srhtdmrkl/MyGenericList/README.md

 Create a MyList class to hold a dynamic Array and get the data type dynamically.

-# Characteristics of the class:
+# Details of the Class:

 - The default size of the array should be 10 and the number of array elements should increase by a factor of 2 as needed.
 - The class should have two types of constructor methods